Clark, Brian: 1932 - 2021

 Main Characters

-Carter Hill: Ken’s lawyer, initially hesitant but ultimately supports Ken’s legal fight for the right to die.
+Carter Hill: Ken’s lawyer, initially hesitant but ultimately supports Ken’s legal fight for the right-to-die.

 Supporting Characters